tosimiadesoye/beecommerce/README.md

 ### `npm run develop`

-In the project directory, you can run:
+to start them separately navigate to the server & client directory, and run:

 ### `npm start`